xrdocs/multicast/_tutorials/tree-sid-coe.md

 ![TreeSID+COE tree-sid path topology.png]({{site.baseurl}}/images/TreeSID+COE tree-sid path topology.png)

-We can see from the path topology that the Root is Node-5, Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.
+We can see from the path topology that the Tree-SID policy is rooted at Node-5.
+Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.

-Note: For Static Tree-SID only the PCE configuration is required to initiate the Tree-SID P2MP SR Policy on the control plane.
+Note: For Static Tree-SID only the PCE configuration is required to initiate the Tree-SID Policy on the control plane.
 The rest of the configuration are provided for completeness.

 ### Configurations